You are here

-It house offices of the Vinik Dean of Engineering, Undergraduate Student Services Center, Graduate Central Services Center (in the Vesic Student Learning Center) and Pratt IT Help Desk.
-Building features include a student lounge, two large lecture halls, a 50-seat classroom and teaching laboratories.
+It houses the offices of the Vinik Dean of Engineering, the Undergraduate Student Services Center, Graduate Central Services Center (in the Vesic Student Learning Center) and Pratt IT Help Desk.
+Building features include a student lounge, two large lecture halls and a 50-seat classroom.

 The building's name honors builder and philanthropist Nello Leguy Teer.

-Interdisciplinary in form and function, the building is strategically sited off Research Drive at the nexus of Duke's schools of Medicine and Engineering and Trinity College of Arts & Sciences.
+Interdisciplinary in form and function, the building is strategically sited off Research Drive at the nexus of Duke's medicine and engineering campuses